General Phone: (281) 298-1144

 The team at THINK Neurology for Kids conducts comprehensive evaluations when you come to the office with concerns about a seizure disorder for your child.
 During the evaluation, a pediatric neurologist reviews medical history and symptoms, as well as family medical history, then conducts a physical and neurological exam.

 To further evaluate the neurological activity and confirm or rule out a seizure disorder, your child’s pediatric neurologist may need to conduct diagnostic testing, such as:

 Many of these tests take place at the Memorial Hermann The Woodlands Medical Center campus.
 And the team also offers at-home EEG testing.
 The EEG measures electrical activity in the brain and can provide information about the type and patterns of the seizure activity.

 Your child’s pediatric neurologist develops a personalized treatment plan to assist in the management of a seizure disorder.
 In most cases, medication can effectively manage seizure activity.
 However, finding the right type of medication and dose can take time.

-If medication fails to improve your child’s seizure disorder, your child’s THINK Neurology for Kids doctor may discuss other options, such as surgery or various therapies that use neurostimulation devices to help control electrical activity in the brain.
+If medication fails to improve your child’s seizure disorder, your child’s THINK Neurology for Kids doctor and healthcare team may discuss other options, such as surgery or various therapies that use neurostimulation devices to help control electrical activity in the brain.
 They may also discuss diet modification as an option to aid in seizure control.

 To schedule a consultation with the pediatric neurology experts for a seizure disorder evaluation, call THINK Neurology for Kids or click the online booking button today.